varunreddy624/SSD/README.md

  - Null values are being created whenever db table is created
 - **pipreqs --encoding=utf8 .\ASSIGNMENT3-PARTB** will show all the required packages that needs to be installed
+- Fetch must be executed before order can be placed